kkotwal94/gatsbyexample/README.md

-# Gatsby Markdown API Example
+# Gatsby Markdown API Examples

 This project demonstrates how to build a Gatsby site that sources markdown content from an external API and displays it using multiple template styles.